 If you want to go fast, go alone.
 If you want to go far, go together.

-– Wei Xie, Core Member, EAI
+– Wei Xie, Core Faculty, EAI

 Wei Xie is an assistant professor in the Department of Mechanical and Industrial Engineering.
 Her research interests focus on process analytical technologies, digital twins, systems and synthetic biology, interpretable artificial intelligence, computer simulation, data analytics, experiment design, data-driven stochastic optimization, and blockchain design for complex cyber-physical system risk management.